 Haydn has worked on a vast array of albums and soundtracks too numerous to mention.
 In 1991 Haydn became an independent producer/engineer and comes back to Abbey Road on a regular basis.

-Our students have had the opportunity to record with Haydn in Abbey Road’s Studio Two a couple of times and learn from his extensive experience and expertise.
+Our students have had the opportunity to record with Haydn in Abbey Road’s Studio Two many times and learn from his extensive experience and expertise.

 Composer, Arranger & Conductor